rkerins91/cantina/README.md

 To use class selector, run command 'selector [put class here]'.
 To use classNames selector, run command 'selector .[put className here]'.
 To use identifier selector, run command 'selector /[put identifier here]'.

+### Compound Selector Attempt

+On branch 'multiSelect-attempt', there is a solution for compounding multiple selectors together, such as the command 'selector StackView .column' to view all StackViews with a className of column.
+To use this functionality, simply add all the selectors separated by a space.